Who should apply?

 Do I need to have an IT background?

-Prior healthcare or information technology (IT) background is not required for admission, but is considered.
+A prior healthcare or information technology (IT) background is not required for admission but is strongly considered.
 Students without IT background need to work harder in their first course that cover computing concepts they will need to master.

 What are the admission criteria?

 Applicants must hold a BA or BS degree or equivalent from an accredited university or college with a GPA of at least 3.0.
 Applicants with a lower GPA must submit a GPA Addendum essay explaining low grades.

 Although your current field or past major is not a criterion for admission, applicants are expected to have taken basic-level computer science/technology, mathematics, and statistics, and be familiar with these fields.
 Students who do not meet these requirements may be required to take additional prerequisite courses.